chivandikwa/gatsby-casper/src/content/c-sharp-standards.md

 # GOTCHAS

 ✨ Apply caution when changing code surrounded by debugger directives.
-Ideally building with the debug or release config should not make a difference to the build succeeding.
+Ideally building with the debug or release config should not make a difference to the build's succeeding.
 However with preprocessor directives if you change code that is only available for release, for instance, it could end up broken and you would not pick it up on your dev machine as you are building in debug.
 This would of course blow up later when you are making release builds.
 Be mindful of this scenario.

-> ⚠ Historically visual studio has not been particularly smart with these scenarios, it could suggest for instance that you remove an unused using that is in fact used in a preprocessor directive for a mode you are currently not running in.
+> ⚠ Historically Visual Studio has not been particularly smart with these scenarios, it could suggest for instance that you remove an unused using that is used in a preprocessor directive for a mode you are currently not running in.

 ✨ Apply caution with `CopyToOutputDirectory` option `Always` as this will break incremental builds and cause given projects to always build even when they have not been updated.
 Do make use of the option `PreserveNewest`.
 In addition, this option means less IO, particularly for large files which also speeds up builds.

 > ℹ️ Such cause is not obvious and an investigation must be conducted to find the glitch.
 To investigate, in the *Visual Studio > Options > Projects and Solutions > SDK-Style Projects*, set the **_Up to Date Checks_** value from *None* to *Minimal*.
 Now in the Output window, you will see logs that indicate when incremental builds are not working as expected and why